 *Several of these norms are borrowed from a SDSU California Faculty Association meeting on April 8, 2021

-The Council will meet on the second and fourth Thursdays of each month from 9-10am.
+The Council will meet every fourth Tuesday of the month from 2-3pm via Zoom.
 The Council acknowledges the need for flexibility in scheduling, and may adjust meetings as needed.

 The Library Diversity Council will initially focus on implementation of the Library Diversity Plan (Feb 2021).
 Assessment of Diversity Goals (hiring, climate, retention) will persist well beyond the sunsetting of the Plan, and the Diversity Council will also support assessment of broader library diversity efforts, including efforts focused on collections, services, and spaces.